zmy20062010/zmy20062010.github.io/pages/about.md

 research in smart materials and structures, solid mechanics, fluid mechanics, fluid structure interaction.

-Karl received a BS in Mechanical Engineering in Huazhong University of Science and Technology in 2010, and a
+Maoying received a BS in Mechanical Engineering in Huazhong University of Science and Technology in 2010, and a
 PhD in Mechanical Engineering in 2015,